jafingerhut/tnstest/README.md

 # tnstest

-A Clojure library designed to ... well, that part is up to you.
+A Clojure project to demonstrate a potential bug in tools.namespace library involving `.clj` files that shadow `.cljc` files with the same namespace.

 ## Usage